Skip to main content

 Note

-GPP strings will not be a requirement during this initial rollout of the functionality for partners, however, it is strongly suggested that partners implement this protocol as quickly as possible as it will become the new industry standard for conveying opt-in consent through the ad tech ecosystem in the US.
+GPP strings will not be a requirement during this initial rollout of the functionality for partners, however, we strongly suggest that partners implement this protocol as quickly as possible as it will become the new industry standard for conveying opt-in consent through the ad tech ecosystem in the US.

 Caution